adamk99/price_comparison_project/README.md

 # price_comparison_project
-Consolidate and sort CSV files of lists of sci-fi books then use links to webscrape and add prices from different websites to the scv file under another field
+Consolidate and sort CSV files of lists of sci-fi books then use links to webscrape and add prices from different websites to the CSV file under another field/column